 3 Things Business Leaders and Staff Need to Know About the Zero Trust Model

 One of Cat’s specialties is being able to communicate passionately and confidently about data privacy and security to all levels of an organization’s hierarchy.
-Here are his top three lessons for executive and his top three lessons for technical staff when it comes to the Zero Trust Model:
+Here are his top three lessons for executives and his top three lessons for technical staff when it comes to the Zero Trust Model:

 For Business Leaders: